epiforecasts/EpiNow2/README.md

 Getting Started
 </summary>

-The [Getting Started vignette](articles/EpiNow2.html) is your quickest entry point to the package.
+The Getting Started vignette (see `vignette("EpiNow2")`) is your quickest entry point to the package.
 It provides a quick run through of the two main functions in the package and how to set up them up.
 It also discusses how to summarise and visualise the results after running the models.